henryxiang/CS146/README.md

-# CS 146: Data Structure and Algorithms
+# CS 146: Data Structures and Algorithms